Career options with a Bachelor of Psychological Science or similar.

 2. Mental Health Support Worker

 Begin a gratifying journey as a Mental Health Support Worker.
-This role involves working closely with individuals grappling with psychological challenges, providing both practical and emotional support.
+This role involves working closely with individuals grappling with psychological challenges, providing practical and emotional support.
 Working in collaboration with healthcare professionals, you'll contribute to an all-encompassing approach to care.
 Even though qualifications in psychology or social work are preferred, relevant experience can also be considered.
 This role demands a dedicated spirit, superior communication skills, and an accepting perspective.

 Career Titles: Explore roles such as Aboriginal Mental Health Worker, Community Support Worker, Mental Health Recovery Support Worker, and Telehealth Mental Health Professional.
 Create a career path fuelled by your passion for helping others.